Chalukya dynasty: In popular culture

 The Chalukya era may be seen as the beginning of the fusion of cultures of northern and southern India, making way for the transmission of ideas between the two regions.
 This is seen clearly in the field of architecture.
 The Chalukyas spawned the Vesara style of architecture which includes elements of the northern nagara and southern dravida styles.
 During this period, the expanding Sanskritic culture mingled with local Dravidian vernaculars which were already popular.
 Dravidian languages maintain these influences even today.
 This influence helped to enrich literature in these languages.
 The Hindu legal system owes much to the Sanskrit work Mitakshara by Vijnaneshwara in the court of Western Chalukya King Vikramaditya VI.
 Perhaps the greatest work in legal literature, Mitakshara is a commentary on Yajnavalkya and is a treatise on law based on earlier writings and has found acceptance in most parts of India.
 Englishman Henry Thomas Colebrooke later translated into English the section on inheritance, giving it currency in the British Indian court system.
 It was during the Western Chalukya rule that the Bhakti movement gained momentum in South India, in the form of Ramanujacharya and Basavanna, later spreading into northern India.

 A celebration called Chalukya utsava, a three-day festival of music and dance, organised by the Government of Karnataka, is held every year at Pattadakal, Badami and Aihole.
 The event is a celebration of the achievements of the Chalukyas in the realm of art, craft, music and dance.
 The program, which starts at Pattadakal and ends in Aihole, is inaugurated by the Chief Minister of Karnataka.
 Singers, dancers, poets and other artists from all over the country take part in this event.
 In the 26 February 2006 celebration, 400 art troupes took part in the festivities.
 Colorful cutouts of the Varaha the Chalukya emblem, Satyashraya Pulakeshin (Pulakeshin II), famous sculptural masterpieces such as Durga, Mahishasuramardhini (Durga killing demon Mahishasura) were present everywhere.
 The program at Pattadakal is named Anivaritacharigund vedike after the famous architect of the Virupaksha temple, Gundan Anivaritachari.
-At Badami it is called Chalukya Vijayambika Vedike and at Aihole, Ravikirti Vedike after the famous poet and minister (Ravikirti) in the court of Pulakeshin II.
+At Badami it is called Chalukya Vijayambika Vedike and at Aihole, Ravikirti Vedike after the famous poet and Jain monk (Ravikirti) in the court of Pulakeshin II.
 Immadi Pulikeshi, a Kannada movie of the 1960s starring Dr. Rajkumar celebrates the life and times of the great king.